 From Katie Oelker, a money coach for KatieOelker.com

 My favorite way to save for travel is to combine different types of credit card rewards.
-By utilizing different travel rewards platforms, you can mix and match and save yourself a lot of money.
+Utilizing different travel rewards platforms allows you to mix and match and save yourself a lot of money.

 Or we will use my Southwest points to book flights and use a reward platform to book hotels (like we did for our trip to Hawaii last year).

-It can feel intimidating to open a new credit card that will give you points in a platform you’re unfamiliar with, but we’ve always benefited by having points in different places and combining them to save on travel.
+It can feel intimidating to open a new credit card that will give you points on a unfamiliar platform.
+Still, we’ve always benefited by having points in different places and combining them to save on travel.